Raymond Knight (radio): Life and career

-Knight replaced Aline and Peter Dixon when he took over the children's series, Wheatenaville Sketches, sponsored by Wheatena.
+Knight replaced actress Aline Berry and her husband, writer Peter Dixon (Raising Junior), when he took over the children's series, Wheatenaville Sketches, sponsored by Wheatena.
 On this program, Knight portrayed editor Billy Batchelor, running a small town newspaper founded by his uncle.
 Wheatenaville Sketches and The Cuckoo Hour were both important influences on comedian Bob Elliott, who attended Knight's show with his parents and later became friends with Knight.

 Broadway

 In 1935 Knight contributed sketches to At Home Abroad, a revue with music by Arthur Schwartz and lyrics by Howard Dietz about a bored couple who flee America and go on a musical world tour.
 The original Broadway production opened at the Winter Garden Theatre on September 19, 1935, and ran for 198 performances.
 The cast included Beatrice Lillie, Ethel Waters, Eleanor Powell, Reginald Gardiner and Eddie Foy Jr. This was the first Broadway musical directed by Vincente Minnellii.

 Knight's play Run Sheep Run opened on Broadway in 1938 with a cast that included William Bendix and Dick Van Patten.
 The comedy closed after 12 days.